Santa Fe in Santa Fe County, New Mexico — The American Mountains (Southwest)

 Santa Fe Fiesta Foundation

 Location.
 35° 41.222′ N, 105° 56.163′ W. Marker is in Santa Fe, New Mexico, in Santa Fe County.
-Marker is on East Palace Avenue east of Cathedral Place, on the right when traveling east.
+It is on East Palace Avenue east of Cathedral Place, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Santa Fe NM 87501, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-1827 (here, next to this marker); 1712 (here, next to this marker); 1788 (here, next to this marker); 1630 (here, next to this marker); 1850 (here, next to this marker); 1848 (here, next to this marker); 1998 (here, next to this marker); Santa Fe Cathedral Park and Monument (a few steps from this marker).
+At least 8 other markers are within walking distance of this marker: 1827 (here, next to this marker); 1712 (here, next to this marker); 1788 (here, next to this marker); 1630 (here, next to this marker); 1850 (here, next to this marker); 1848 (here, next to this marker); 1998 (here, next to this marker); Santa Fe Cathedral Park and Monument (a few steps from this marker).
 Touch for a list and map of all markers in Santa Fe.